-The Management Studies Tripos Admissions Office cannot give reasons for not offering admission, nor advise you how to improve your application, and cannot provide feedback on admissions decisions.
+The Management Studies Tripos Admissions Office cannot provide feedback on admissions decisions.
 The programme’s Admissions Office is not obliged but may agree to provide feedback and should be contacted directly.

 If your application has been rejected then you may be able to appeal the decision using the appeals procedure set out on this page.

 Admissions Appeals & Complaints procedure

 An undergraduate applicant who is dissatisfied an aspect of the admissions process may submit a complaint or appeal using the following process.

 An undergraduate applicant who is dissatisfied with the admissions decision made by the Management Studies Tripos Admissions Committee, can also follow this process to appeal the decision on one of the following grounds:

 - an error in the decision-making process or a procedural irregularity

 - bias or perception of bias in the decision-making process

 - extenuating circumstances, about which, for good reason, Cambridge Judge Business School was not informed of in your application, and which would have had a material impact on the admissions decision